Wrapped-Owls/goremy-di/remy/README.md

 # Remy

-To install in your Go project, you must use the 1.18 version of the language, and have the GOMODULE enable.
+To install in your Go project, you must use the 1.18 version of the language, and have the environment variable `GO111MODULE=on`.

 ```shell
 go get github.com/wrapped-owls/goremy-di